WeekieNHN/WeekieNHN.github.io/_posts/2024-9-21-Knockback-Arena.md

 A while back I watched a [Miziziziz Video](https://youtu.be/5-iST0a69cI?si=3U4mzQ9sm-osOv-Z&t=189) which suggested the idea of making an arena shooter where bullets don't do damage, but instead knock enemies back.
 I was in the throws of debugging some network troubles I was having with [Castle Wars](/projects/castle-wars/) so I decided to give it a stab.

-I'd make 1 map, 1 player controller, and let up to 4 players play split-screen in an arena shooter.
-Likewise, to prevent some scoping issues.
-I instituted what I called a "rule of 4" meaning that anything I add there can only be 4 of.
-Examples include
+I upend up Unity and made 1 map, 1 player controller, and set up split screen to allow up to 4 players play split-screen in the arena.
+To prevent some scoping issues I instituted what I called a "rule of 4" meaning that anything I add there can only be 4 of.
+Examples include:
 - 4 weapons
 - 4 grenades
 - 4 traps